VisualBean/BetterHealth.NET/README.md

-# BetterHealth.NET
+# HealthCheckDashboard.NET
-A health dashboard built on top of `IHealthCheck`.
+A health check dashboard built on top of `IHealthCheck`.
 It works by fetching the health status from each healthcheck through the healthservice (internal to the healthcheck library),
 and exposing this as an endpoint.